 What is gado-gado?

 So gado-gado can also mean something to snack.
-Although in reality, it’s a dish that you can have as a proper meal for lunch or dinner, and just as a snack.
+Although in reality, it’s a dish that you can have as a proper meal for lunch or dinner, besides simply-being a snack.

 The way you enjoy Gado-gado